 - Staff Absence

 In the event that a teacher is absent every effort will be made to secure a substitute teacher for the class.
 If a substitute is not available a member of the SEN Team or Principal will fill in.
-The children will not be divided among other classes.

-- Induction Training
+- Staff Induction Training

 Staff will be kept fully informed of the control measures in place in the school and their duties and responsibilities in preventing the spread of Covid-19 and with any changes to the control measures or guidance available from the public health authorities.